-Claudia B. Holzman, Chairperson
+Dawn P. Misra, Chairperson

 The Department of Epidemiology and Biostatistics offers multiple graduate-level educational opportunities including Master of Science and Doctor of Philosophy degree programs in epidemiology, Master of Science and Doctor of Philosophy degree programs in biostatistics, postdoctoral research training in epidemiology and biostatistics, and an epidemiology certificate program as a non-degree graduate program.
-The department also offers a Minor in Global Public Health and Epidemiology.
+The department also offers an undergraduate Minor in Global Public Health and Epidemiology.
 In addition, the Department faculty teach epidemiology and biostatistics to students pursuing medical or other graduate degrees.